A Grain of Sand.

 AaronRoot

 Hi, I'm Aaron.
 Director of Design at Nearmap.
-I like to create experiences that are simple, intuitive and empowering.
+I help teams create thoughtful and empowering products.

 Get In TouchFollow